andrewt3000/web_development/redux.md

 [The 3 principles of Redux](https://redux.js.org/introduction/three-principles)

 1. Single source of truth
+The global state of your application is stored in an object tree within a single store.
 2. State is read-only
 The only way to change the state is to emit an action, an object describing what happened.
 3. Changes are made with pure functions